barryclark/jekyll-now/_posts/2019-10-28-System-Documentation.md

 </div>
 ```

-mermaidJS is an evolving project, adding support for different types of diagrams
+MermaidJS is an evolving project, adding support for different types of diagrams.
-so may have some wrinkles here and there
+One can easily find some wrinkles here and there.

-It also lacks a comprehensive user guide for all different diagram types
+It also lacks a comprehensive user guide for all different diagram types and features offered by its language.
-So you will regularly find yourself trying out things in the [live editor][33]
+So you will regularly find yourself trying out things in the [live editor][33].

 ### ...and LucidChart